 There are a number of reasons to consider acquiring a cyclone dust collector to meet dust collection requirements in a facility.
 Here are 5 factors that should be taken into consideration beforehand.

 The foremost consideration is the health benefit of eliminating dust in the workplace.
 Once airborne, the dust, and particulates can present many health hazards to those exposed to them.
 Fine dust particles composed of a combination of the chemicals in various materials such as metals, wood, silica, and minerals can lead to respiratory issues, poisoning, allergic reactions, and some kinds of cancers.
 If a cyclone dust collector affordably meets the budget needs, it can greatly improve working conditions for staff.

 Dust Control Needs

-Once an assessment of the plant’s dust control needs is completed, companies will be in a position to identify what type and size cyclone system to purchase.
-A cyclone dust collector can be less costly up front than a baghouse or cartridge dust collector, but will it meet the long-term particulate matter (PM) collection efficiency needs for the facility?
+Once an assessment of the plant’s dust control needs is completed, companies will be able to identify what type and size cyclone system to purchase.
+A cyclone dust collector can be less costly upfront than a baghouse or cartridge dust collector, but will it meet the long-term particulate matter (PM) collection efficiency needs of the facility?
 Alternately can a baghouse perform reliably without the need for an upstream cyclone?
-With only one air-material separator, the overall system pressure drop would be lower compared to a cyclone/dust collector system, resulting in long term energy savings in the form of reduced fan horsepower.
-This needs to be weighed against the maintenance costs if cleanability is a requirement for the application.
+With only one air-material separator, the overall system pressure drop would be lower than a cyclone/dust collector system, resulting in long-term energy savings in reduced fan horsepower.
+This needs to be weighed against the maintenance costs if cleanability is required for the application.

 An important consideration is where the cyclone dust collector will be installed.
-A standalone cyclone system is a relatively compact, highly efficient, and cost-effective air-material separator.
-However, if a downstream dust collector is also required in the system, this requires more floor space and often, more headroom.
-A cyclone and baghouse or cartridge dust collector system result in two separate discharge points for the collected dust, which can complicate the overall system.
+A standalone cyclone system is a compact, highly efficient, and cost-effective air-material separator.
+However, if a downstream dust collector is also required in the system, this requires more floor space and, often, more headroom.
+A cyclone and baghouse or cartridge dust collector system results in two separate discharge points for the collected dust, complicating the overall system.